SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 To consume data from an external system in SAP Cloud for Customer, you need to create and configure Web Service Mashups for the requested services.

-1. Logon to the SAP Cloud for Customer system and chose *ADMINISTRATOR* > *BUSINESS FLEXIBILITY* > *Masup Web Services* from the top menu.
+1. Logon to the SAP Cloud for Customer HTML5 interface and choose *ADMINISTRATOR* > *BUSINESS FLEXIBILITY* > *Masup Web Services* from the top menu.

    ![Open Mashup Web Services](./src/main/resources/images/OpenMashupWebServices.png)